 While it is admittedly very fun with lots to like, it also loses a bit of traction towards the end.
 The Bride Who Has Returned From Hell attempts to cram a lot into its two hour runtime, almost too much.
 There are plot elements and big twists never really delved into, leaving the viewer to wonder what more could’ve been done with this story.

 This can also be said about the social aspects, which are the film’s main selling point.
 At the center, it’s a film about a woman trying to make it in a man’s world, but it never really feels like the movie ever really goes into these themes all that much.
 It also confusingly puts many female characters against each other, and, for something that wants so badly to be empowering, it’s not exactly a gleaming example of feminism.
 The romance also leaves a bit of a conflicted feeling in the viewer: yet again, the film handles women in a way that is supposed to be liberating for the audience, but romance is only used as the sole means for the main female character to be able to reconcile with her emotions, and to realize the abuse she’s endured in the world.
 To put it simply, the best parts of The Bride Who Has Returned From Hell are not the parts that its reputation boasts about.

 The Bride Who Has Returned From Hell is mainly a melodrama about a woman trying to find out the secrets behind the death of her sister, getting much more than she bargained for, discovering many secrets and cold hard truths, and also battling her inner demons.
 It may list itself when it tries to be a commentary on patriarchy, but it’s a solid gothic murder mystery.
 There’s also no denying the creativity in Chi’s way of storytelling.
 If anything can truly capture the essence of cinema in 1960s Taiwan, it’s this.

-The Bride Who Has Returned From Hell will be available to watch online at this link from 18th-27th September as part of the Taiwan Film Festival Edinburgh.
+The Bride Who Has Returned From Hell was screened digitally from 18th-27th September as part of the Taiwan Film Festival Edinburgh.